AI-4-Everyone/Visual-TableQA-v2/Finetuning/MiniCPM and InternVL/readme.md

 ### Step 2: Prepare Dataset

-Follow the finetuning instructions in the MiniCPM repo.
+Follow the finetuning instructions in the MiniCPM repo for a custom dataset.
 You can use the script `build_minicpm_dataset.py` to preprocess the Visual-TableQA dataset.

 ### Step 3: Add Finetuning Script